-- Start by searing the 2 pieces of seasoned meat with a bit of clarified butter or olive oil in a big Iron Cast pot, high heat until brown on each side.
+- Start by searing the two pieces of seasoned meat with a bit of clarified butter or olive oil in a big Iron Cast pot, high heat until brown on each side.

-- Once done add the bouquet garni and cover the piece of meat (2cm over) with water.
+- Add the bouquet garni and cover the piece of meat (2cm over) with water.

-- Let simmer for two and a half hours, covered with the lid (leaving a small opening to let the heat escape and prevent the stew from boiling), making sure there is always water in the pot.
+- Let simmer for two and a half hours, covered (leaving a small opening to let the heat escape and prevent the stew from boiling), making sure there is always water in the pot.

-- Cut all the veggies into big thick pieces, leave the carrots, potatoes and onions (with cloves stuck in them) whole.
+- Cut all the veggies into thick pieces, except the carots, potatoes and onions (with cloves stuck in them) whole.

 - Add all the veggies, except the green beans, on top of the meat and make sure there is always enough water to cover the pieces of meat, salt and pepper, cover and simmer for another 30 minutes.